jiggles4life1/CNN-From-Scratch-In-C/README.md

 # CNN-From-Scratch-In-C

-This is my ongoing passion project
+This is my on-going passion project

 Motivation: during my time as a student, I took a data mining course that covered the basics of machine learning models, but all the work done in the class was at a high level.
 I did a project in PyTorch that was a CNN for the MNIST dataset, but found myself not really understanding it.
 Most of what I did for the